 This is one of Adele’s biggest singles, originally written by Adele in collaboration with singer/songwriter Dan Wilson.
 It was released as a promotional single for her second album 21 and was greeted with almost universal praise from both fans and critics alike.
 The song has sold over 17 million copies worldwide and went 5x platinum in the UK, making it one of the best selling singles of all time.

-Because of the open and sparse nature of the song it’s incredibly easy to play, needing you to just remember the chords and play them in a simple strummed fashion.
-For the more advanced player there are also fingerstyle arrangements that have been made which will test your technical ability a little more.
+The open and sparse nature of the song makes it incredibly easy to play.
+You just need to remember the chords and play them in a simple strummed fashion.
+For the more advanced player, there are also fingerstyle arrangements that will test your technical ability a little more.

 The song is exceptionally easy to play, only ever needing you to bar 3 strings and play them together essentially making a power chord with the additional octave on the top because of the dropped C tuning (C G C F A D).

-Click Here for tab for Still Loving You by The Scorpions
+Click Here for tab for Still Loving You by Scorpions

-Guitar wise there’s quite a bit going on, you’ll begin playing some simple chords as arpeggios, and then on the chorus, there are some big distorted chords following a classic, emotive guitar solo.
-So some way to utilize both a clean and distorted sound is best for this song!
+Guitar-wise, there’s quite a bit going on.
+You’ll begin playing some simple chords as arpeggios and then on the chorus, there are some big distorted chords following a classic, emotive guitar solo.
+So utilizing both a clean and distorted sound is best for this song!

 Stop This Train by John Mayer